 - shredded cabbage and/or carrot

-- Cook the soba noodles according to package instructions then rinse them with cold water.
+- Cook the soba noodles according to package instructions, then thoroughly rinse them with cold water.

 - Whisk oil, peanut butter, honey, soy sauce, rice vinegar, sambal and coconut milk together until smooth.